Table of Contents

 Once there was a boy named Keshav who loved playing outside but did not care much about animals.
 One winter morning, he saw a small puppy shivering near his house.
 At first, he ignored it and walked away.

-A few days later, the puppy became healthy and playful.
-It followed Keshav everywhere and guarded his house at night.
+The puppy wagged its tail happily.
+A few days later, it became healthy and playful, following Keshav everywhere and guarding his house at night.

 Moral: Be kind and helpful to animals.